 Students cannot receive financial assistance for any coursework beyond 150% of the credits that are required for their specific program.
 Students enrolled in the Bachelor of Arts program at Simpson College may receive financial assistance for a maximum of 192 attempted credits at either a part-time or full-time pace to be considered making progress under the 150% rule (128 undergraduate credits required for graduation x 150% = 192 credits).
 Simply stated, a Bachelor of Arts student cannot receive financial assistance for any credits that are in excess of 192.
-The 150% rule also applies to the Bachelor of Music and graduate programs.
+The 150% rule also applies to the Bachelor of Music degree.
+Graduate programs are allowed to receive financial assistance for only 100% of the hours in the program.
 Please see the chart below for the maximum credits/time frame for which each program may receive financial assistance dollars.

 |Program||UndergradCredits||Credits for Specific Program||Total Credits||150% maximum credits for SAP|